way0750/algorithmRedux/algo_DST/some tricks.md

     Again and again, and again, even if you have a solution, there is always a better one so even if you are done with your solution, you must look at others!

+# when comes to comparing many tiny states to many tiny states:
+    ex, sub string of some quality within a long string many tiny states from the sub string (ex, character frequency) many tiny states from the long string (ex, the current sub string and the character frequency) comparing them is time consuming if you compare one by one of the A's tiny state to each of the B's tiny states that's O(n**2)
+        but rather, maintain another state that tells you the current situation between A's tiny state Vs B's tiny state
+        ex: counter = 5 and there are 18 keys in A, and 500 in B's window, so counter = 5 means 5 of the 18 keys is found in B's window.
+        you can update counter up and down as you go through B's data and comparing each bit to A's hash table

+        leetcode: 76.
+Minimum Window Substring
+        avoid many to many comparison, have a counter to tell if conditions are met